- September 11, 2021

 - 2:00 pm - 3:00 pm

-During the History Comes Alive Festival each afternoon at 2:00p from Tuesday September 7 – Saturday September 11, we gather together to pick the brains of the historical performers.
-No costumes, no script, just a chance to have some personal time and dialog with the performers.
+During the History Comes Alive Festival afternoons at 2:00p from Tue Sept 7 – Sat Sept 11, you can pick the brains of the historical performers.
+No costumes, no script, just a chance to have some personal time and dialog with the Chautauqua performers.
+The Conversation Series is held virtually online.

-Each “Conversation” features a different performer/historical figure.
-Often the other performers and Chautauqua staff also join in the fun.
-And if you come to multiple Conversations, you begin to see how the 2021 “Reinventing America” historical figures relate to each other.
+Each Discussion features a different performer/historical figure.
+And if you tune into multiple Discussions, you’ll begin to see how the 2021 “Reinventing America” historical figures relate to each other.

 Thomas Edison by Hank Fincken